 Employee contributions in the 2014 Scheme are banded as they were in the 2008 Scheme.
 However, there are more bands than in the 2008 Scheme.
-In the 2014 Scheme the appropriate band is to be determined by the actual pensionable pay, not the FTE pensionable pay for the employee.
+In the 2014 Scheme the appropriate band is determined by the employee's actual pensionable pay, not their FTE pensionable pay.